company8/ComfyUI_LLM_Hub/README.md

 - Create a directory named "LLMs" in "ComfyUI/models/text_encoders/LLMs"
 - Create a another new directory for each LLM with the model name inside "LLMs", so you don't get confused and the node doesn't use the wrong one.
-- Place your LLM models in the respective directory.
+- Place your LLM models in their respective directory.
 - Every .safetensors model needs the .json files AND the model has to be named **model.safetensors** (Not my choice, that's HuggingFace because we are using Transformers for inference)

 How your directory structure should look like: